QualiSystems/shell-firewall-standard/spec/firewall_standard.md

 Console Port | Attributes of type Numeric | Yes Console Password | Attribute of type Password | Yes CLI Connection Type | Attribute of type Lookup.
 Possible values – Auto, Console, SSH, Telnet, TCP | Yes Power Management | Attribute of type Boolean.
-Possible values – True, False | Yes Backup Location | | Yes
+Possible values – True, False, Used by the power management orchestration, if enabled, to determine whether to automatically manage the device power status | Yes
-Sessions Concurrency Limit | Attributes of type Numeric.
+Backup Location | Used by the save/restore orchestration to determine where backups should be saved | Yes Sessions Concurrency Limit | Attributes of type Numeric.
 Default is 1 (no concurrency) | Yes